This post may contain affiliate links. Please read our disclosure policy.

 This is a simple recipe that can be changed in many ways.

-If you like this skinny baked tilapia, be sure to check out my other easy, healthy Weight Watchers friendly recipes including Baked Fish with Spinach and Asian Drizzle, Crock Pot Salmon Fillets and Asian Vegetables, Cuban Style Fish, Baked Fish with Lemon and Herbs and Prosciutto Wrapped Cod.
+If you like this Lemon Capers Baked Tilapia, be sure to check out my other easy, healthy Weight Watchers friendly recipes including Baked Fish with Spinach and Asian Drizzle, Crock Pot Salmon Fillets and Asian Vegetables, Cuban Style Fish, Baked Fish with Lemon and Herbs and Prosciutto Wrapped Cod.

 Ingredients